MuratCA77/Industrial-SMS/README.md

 ### GNU Radio
 The installation instructions for GNU Radio software development toolkit providing digital signal processing blocks to design software-defined radios can be found on [Installing GNU Radio](https://github.com/mossmann/hackrf/wiki/Operating-System-Tips).

-### HackRF
+### HackRF One
 The hardware specs for the low-cost platform HackRF One can be found on [HackRF One Specs](https://github.com/mossmann/hackrf/wiki/HackRF-One).
+[Where to Buy](http://greatscottgadgets.com/wheretobuy/) will provide the user with information on how to get HackRF One and [This Video Tutorial](http://greatscottgadgets.com/sdr/5/) is especially essential to understand the firmware configuration of this specific hardware.

-## Running the SMS
+## Running the ISMS

 (How to run it, i.e., what you type at the command line)